List of people in both the Bible and the Quran

-The Bible and Quran have many characters in common, many of which are mentioned by name, whereas others are merely referred to.
-This article is a list of people named or referred to in both in the Bible and the Quran.
+The Bible and the Quran have many characters in common, many of which are mentioned by name, whereas others are merely referred to.
+This article is a list of people named or referred to in both the Bible and the Quran.

 Identified by name in the Quran

 Not identified by name in the Quran

 Sarah, Hagar, Zipporah, Elizabeth, Raphael, Cain and Abel, Korah, Joseph's brothers, Potiphar and his wife, Eve, Jochebed, Samuel, Noah's sons, and Noah's wife are mentioned, but unnamed in the Quran.

 In Islamic tradition, these people are given the following names: